 Office: Room 201C X 7281

 Professional Information: Mr. Buesking received his M.F.A from the University of Missouri, Columbia.
 Buesking was one of the two Artists in Residence at the Missouri State Fair in Sedalia in August of 2008.
 Buesking recently had a work included in "Art that Tells the Story" by Chris Brewer.
-He is currently working on paintings to be included in an upcoming edition of the "LiveDead" journal.
+His latest published work appears in the latest edition of the "LiveDead" journal.

 Job Responsibilities: Mr. Buesking currently teaches the oil painting classes and organizes art history instruction.
 He also serves as an advisor to those students who go into Art Education, as well as students working toward a Bachelor of Art or Bachelor of Fine Arts.